stepanataccolade/docsv2/sources/pipelines/resources/cluster.md

 	* [Microsoft Azure Container Service](../../integrations/containerServices/azure/)
 	* [Docker Cloud](../../integrations/containerServices/dcl/)

 * `sourcename` is the name of the cluster on the Container Service that is represented by this resource.
+Specify this value in double quotes.

-* `region` is the region where the cluster resides.
-The values are dependent on the integration.
+* `region` is the region where the cluster resides, e.g. "us-east-1".
+Specify this value in double quotes.
 This is required for the following types of integrations and will take in the values that the provider supports

 - AWS Elastic Container Service (ECS)